-Bracken Dental Practice is located in Belle Vale shopping centre, Liverpool, and provides largely NHS dental care and treatment for adults and children.
-Some private treatment is available.
+W J & L D Poulter - Dental Practice is in Ipswich and provides NHS and private dental care and treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with disabilities, are available in the shopping centre car park.
-There is lift access from the car park to the shopping mall unit that the practice occupies.
+Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.

-The dental team includes three dentists, three dental nurses, a receptionist and a practice manager.
-The practice has two treatment rooms.
+The dental team includes two dentists, eight dental nurses, three trainee dental nurses, three receptionists and the practice manager.
+The practice has three treatment rooms.

 The practice is owned by a partnership and as a condition of registration must have a person registered with the CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Bracken Dental Practice is the principal dentist.
+The registered manager at W J & L D Poulter - Dental Practice is the principal dentist.

-During the inspection we spoke with two dentists, two dental nurses, a receptionist and the practice manager.
+During the inspection we spoke with two dentists, six dental nurses, and one receptionist/practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open: Monday, Tuesday, Wednesday and Friday from 9am to 5.30pm and on Thursday from 9am to 7pm.
+The practice is open: Monday to Friday from 8.30am to 5.30pm, Saturday from 8.30am to 12.30pm.